vykuang/TO-bikeshare-membership/docs/prefect.md

 I think to simplify, let's assume that part is done.
 All relevant files are stored in S3.
 Leave the pull and store as future dev.

+#### Prefect-agent

+Runs much quicker in docker than in local mode, perhaps due to lack of infrastructure setup.

 How will prefect-agent know which file to pull?
 How should the training file name be parametrized?
 Parametrize flow when applying deployment.

+Also needs MLflow variable to be set in `.env`.

+Okay, now that I've made changes to the code, I need to re-upload them to the remote storage for my prefect agent.
+Re-build and re-apply the `.yaml`.
+Also note that I've hard-coded the parameters inside the `deployment.yaml`.

+* MLflow is not being loaded; TRACKING_URI not being used.
+Causes agent to create SQLite.db
+    * Cause: When I load functions from `trials.py`, I'm loading them directly and bypassing the `trials` module.
+This means the top level function where I'm loading the `.env` is not being executed.
+    * Action:
+        1. Move `load_dotenv` to within model_search()?
+        2. Import trials in my flow.py?
+    * I think #1 is most straightforward
+    * Seems to be breaking my initial ideology of leaving the existing code alone, if I have to shift these things around to fit the flow.
+* Removed `dest_path`, the intermediate storage for the `.pkl` files; just pass the test_train_split results directly to model_search

+Clean run at 11:38 pm.

+Remaining issues:

+* How to parametrize the flow dynamically?
+Currently the yaml file needs to be manually edited.
+* Testing, possibly within prefect context.
+* Add `fetch.py` to the pipeline, to pull from source and push to S3 data bucket.
+* Using CLI to deploy and apply the flows also forces me to create storage blocks manually.
+The original idea behind using python API to do so was so that I could avoid that.

 ### local block